 Often people don’t notice a cockroach problem until it has progressed to a full-blown infestation.
 Once you start seeing cockroaches scurrying around in broad daylight, this signals that you have a major problem.
 Cockroaches won’t usually leave their daytime hiding spots unless they are crowded.

 Common indoor hiding spots for cockroaches include the backs of cabinets, under sinks, and in drawers.
-They prefer areas of a home that are high in humidity like basements, kitchens, bathrooms, and laundry rooms.
+They prefer a home with high humidity areas like basements, kitchens, bathrooms, and laundry rooms.
 More than likely, the first signs of a cockroach infestation will be spotting discarded exoskeletons, droppings, or noticing a lingering musty odor.

 How do I get rid of cockroaches?